GRI 102: General Disclosures 2016

 Climate-related risks and opportunities have influenced Carlisle's businesses, strategy, and financial planning in the following areas:

-Operations: Risks and opportunities arising from scope 1 and 2 GHG emissions have influenced our operations strategy.
+Operations: Risks and opportunities arising from scope 1, 2, and 3 GHG emissions have influenced our operations strategy.
 Carlisle utilizes the Carlisle Operating System (COS) to drive operational excellence using principles of lean and six sigma.
 Through COS and as part of our Environmental Sustainability Policy, Carlisle continues to work toward our commitment to certify all of our manufacturing facilities to the ISO 14001 Environmental Management System by the end of 2025.
-In addition, we performed energy audits at our largest facilities during 2021.
-These audits informed us of opportunities and will serve as a roadmap for decision making around establishing actionable and achievable energy and greenhouse gas (GHG) reduction goals, including our approach to net-zero carbon in our operations.

 c) Describe the resilience of the organization’s strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario.